umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 This file needs to be created on a local clone of your project, as this will ensure that the file is added to the project repository.

-When the file is deployed to the Live environment the transforms will be applied to the `web.config` file in the `wwwroot` folder.
-In the case that you also have a Development and/or Staging environment, the `web.live.xdt.config` will **only** transform the `web.config` on the Live environment.
+When the file is deployed to the Live environment the transforms will be applied to the `Web.config` file in the `wwwroot` folder.
+In the case that you also have a Development and/or Staging environment, the `Web.live.xdt.config` will **only** transform the `Web.config` on the Live environment.

-For each deploy, the Umbraco Cloud engine searches for all of the `.{environment}.xdt.config` files in your site and apply the transforms.
+For each deploy, the Umbraco Cloud engine searches for all of the `.{environment}.xdt.config` files in your site and applies the transforms.
 This means you can transform any config file, for example `~/config/Dashboard.config` by creating a `~/config/Dashboard.live.xdt.config` file.
 Just make sure the transform file follows the naming convention and it exists in the same folder as the config file you want to transform.

-**Note**: Using config transforms to remove and/or add sections to config files is currently only possible for the `web.config` file.
+**Note**: Using config transforms to remove and/or add sections to config files is currently only possible for the `Web.config` file.

 ## Syntax and testing